Inbox

 From the operator's perspective, every notification can have the following attributes

-There are 2 types of notification messages that are behaving in different ways:
+There are 2 types of notification messages that behave in different ways:

-• Simple inbox - has only a title, a short description, and an icon.
-Clicking on such a message will navigate the user to a specified deep link or to a URL.
+* Simple inbox - has only a title, a short description, and an icon.
+Clicking such a message will navigate the user to a specified deep link or URL.

 There is a set of additional configurations for the Inbox notifications:

-• For how long inbox message will stay in the notification center of the user, the default value is 30 days and can be adjusted for each inbox template
+* For how long the inbox message will stay in the notification center of the user, the default value is 30 days, and it can be adjusted for each inbox template.
+You can choose between a relative period or an exact date when the message will disappear.

-There are following lifecycle stages of inbox message
+There are the following lifecycle stages of the inbox message

-• When a message is delivered to the end user when he is online, it's shown in the presentation of "Simple inbox message" in the bottom right corner of the screen.
-At this moment the "impression" of the message will be recorded.
+* When a message is delivered to the end user while he is online, it appears as a "Simple inbox message" in the bottom-right corner of the screen.
+At this moment, the message's "impression" will be recorded.

-• If the message is defined as "Simple" then clicking on it, will lead the user to the Deep Link or URL defined in the template.
+* If the message is defined as "Simple," clicking it will take the user to the Deep Link or URL specified in the template.

-• If the message has a rich body, then clicking on it will open the Inbox widget with the message in focus.
+* If the message has a rich body, clicking it opens the Inbox widget with the message in focus.

-• The "read" status of the message will be set when the user clicks on the message, no matter if the message is defined with a rich body or without.
+* The "read" status of the message will be set when the user clicks the message, regardless of whether the message has a rich body.

 **Caps impact**

-You can have user-level and global-level caps configured for the Inbox messages.
+You can configure user-level and global-level caps for Inbox messages.

-You can send messages to the end-users using the Smartico REST API.
+You can send messages to end users via the Smartico REST API.

-General documentation about Smartico REST API you can find in the Back Office in the Label \ Using Rest API section.
+General documentation about Smartico REST API can be found in the Back Office in the Label \ Using Rest API section.

-To make a call to API you need to specify a private authorization key that can be requested from your Success Manager.
+To make a call to the API, you need to specify a private authorization key, which you can request from your Success Manager.

 curl --request POST \